veltsonbastien/fourswipes-react/README.md

 A collaborative effort to bring non-nuanced, non-biased, and factual news.
 We seek to use the IBM Watson's NLP interface to track different stats about articles posted on our site, and hope to bring those heuristics into a format that makes it understandable and digestable for the user.
 Interested in working with us?

 ## The Team:
-Erwin Acuario
+- Erwin Acuario: Backend Developer, will be focusing on building the Database structure and maintaining the site architecture.
-Veltson Bastien
+- Veltson Bastien: Frontend Developer, will be focusing on designing the layout and a beautifully flowing UI/UX.

-## Dev Resources
+# Dev Resources
 1) Use https://draftjs.org/ to give users a way to write once we get there.
 2) Use https://prismic.io/docs/technologies/integrating-with-an-existing-react-project as a way to display the rich text that we will have on the site.